enisb1/selfie-tw/README.md

 ├── package.json
 ├── package-lock.json
 ```
-The backend uses Node.js, Express and Mongoose to handle user authentication, data management, and communication with
-a MongoDB database.
+The backend uses Node.js, Express and Mongoose to handle user authentication, notifications, and data storage on a MongoDB database.
 Express is used to route API calls and Mongoose models are used for schema-based data
 representation.

 ## Some of the libraries we have used

+- **rrule**: RRule is a JavaScript library that helps work with recurrent dates through recurrence rules.
+- **datebook**: Datebook is a JavaScript library that helps in the creation of calendar files (.ics) and their sharing.
 - **mongoose**: Mongoose is an Object Data Modeling (ODM) library for MongoDB that is used for interacting with the database.
 - **ws**: ws is a WebSocket library for Node.js that is used for handling WebSocket connections.
 - **agenda**: Agenda is a job scheduling library for Node.js that is used for scheduling the tasks and events notifications of the users.